The original Program started in 1992 as a voluntary, user-pay program designed

 at either the Olympia headquarters or a regional

 WDFW office.
 Many certified Hunter Education or Master Hunters have agreed to proctor examinations.

 Master Hunters are required to qualify with only one of the following legal hunting implements: archery, crossbow, muzzleloader, shotgun shooting shot, shotgun shooting slugs, rifle, or handgun.
 Applicants should qualify with the type of legal hunting implement they intend to use during Master Hunter seasons.
 Shotguns shooting slugs, and crossbow have been added to the list of hunting implements with which Master Hunters may qualify, along with associated qualification standards.
 It is expected that Master Hunters will be proficient with any legal hunting implement prior to its use during any Master Hunter season.
-One way to achieve that proficiency is to qualify with additional legal hunting implements.
 Master Hunters may qualify with additional hunting implements at any time simply by following the instructions for qualification and sending the completed Shooting Proficiency Certification Form to WDFW.